seqoy/jump/README.markdown

 JUMP Framework
 ==============

-JUMP Framework is an collection of Objective-C Classes to accomplish a lot of tasks on iOS or Mac OS applications.
+JUMP Framework is a collection of classes in Objective-C to perform a series of tasks on iOS or Mac OS applications.
+From Network libraries until User Interface libraries.
+The framework have classes to accomplish day by day taks until very complex applications.
-From Network Classes, Database Classes to User Interface Classes our collection is growing to make developers life more easy on very complex and day by day tasks.

 Modules
 -------

-JUMP Framework are divided on different modules _weakly coupled_ each other.
+JUMP Framework is divided on different _weakly coupled_ modules.
 You can import all modules or only the modules that you want to use on your project.
-See [JUMP Framework Start Guide](http://jump.github.com) to lear more about it.
+See [JUMP Framework Start Guide](http://jump.github.com) to learn more about it.

 Documentation
 -------------

-JUMP Framework Modules documentation are generated from code using [Doxygen](http://www.stack.nl/~dimitri/doxygen/).
+JUMP Framework Modules documentation is generated from code using [Doxygen](http://www.stack.nl/~dimitri/doxygen/).
-Acess http://jump.github.com, many **Programming Guides** and **Code Snippets** for the different modules are provided to help you understand and easily start to use.
+Acess [jump.github.com](http://jump.github.com) to learn more about it, many **Programming Guides** and **Code Snippets** for the different modules are provided to help you understand and start to use right away.